amiaopensource/av-python-carpentry/_episodes/02-jupyter.md

 teaching: 15
 exercises: 0
 questions:
-- "How can I run Python programs?"
+- "How can I run Python code?"
 objectives:
 - "Launch the JupyterLab server."
 - "Create a new Python script."